penumbra-zone/penumbra/docs/guide/src/pd/join-testnet.md

 what a fullnode is, see the [Tendermint documentation](https://docs.tendermint.com/v0.35/nodes/#full-node).

 A regular validator will participate in voting and rewards.
+(Of course, these rewards, like all of the other testnet tokens, have no value).

 - [Joining as a fullnode](./join-testnet/fullnode.md) describes how to join the current testnet as a fullnode;
 - [Joining as a validator](./join-testnet/validator.md) describes how to join the current testnet as a validator;